Embedding binary data in METS

 If the digital content represented by a <file>

-element is not in XML format it can be encoded in a <file>
+element is not in XML format, it can be encoded using the Base64 binary format and wrapped in a file/FContent/binData

 element.